bdslab-upv/dashi/README.md

   -Concept:

 - **Unsupervised approach:**
-Facilitates the delineation and characterization of dataset shifts in a model-agnostic manner by analysing the data covariate and outcome-conditional statistical distributions, by projecting and visualizing data dissimilarities across time or sources.
+Distribution-based, model-agnostic delineation and characterization of dataset shifts by analysing the data covariate and outcome-conditional statistical distributions and projecting and visualizing their dissimilarities across the temporal or source scope.
 This process involves:
-  - Estimating data statistical distributions over time.
+  - Estimating data statistical distributions across the temporal or source scope.
+  - Projecting these distributions onto non-parametric statistical manifolds based on different embedding functions including the Jensen-Shannon distance + Multi Dimensional Scaling, Principal Component Analysis, or Autoencoders.
-  - Projecting these distributions onto non-parametric statistical manifolds.
-These projections reveal patterns of latent temporal variability in the data, uncovering hidden trends and shifts.
+  - Generating different visual analytics and metrics to reveal patterns of latent variability in the data, uncovering hidden trends and shifts, and measuring the shifting magnitude.

 - **Supervised approach:**
-Enables users to create classification or regression models using Random Forests trained on batched data (temporal or multi-source).
-This allows for the detailed analysis of how dataset shifts impact model performance, helping to pinpoint areas of potential degradation.
+Model-based delineation and characterization of dataset shifts, by relying on automated generation of classification or regression models using Random Forests trained on batched data across the selected scope.
+This allows for the detailed analysis of how dataset shifts impact model performance, helping to pinpoint temporal or source areas of potential degradation.

-### Visualization Tools:
+### Main DASHI's outcomes:
 To aid exploration and interpretation of dataset shifts, `dashi` includes visual analytics features such as:

 - **Data Temporal Heatmaps (DTHs):** Provide an exploratory visualization for temporal shifts in data distributions.
 - **Information Geometric Temporal (IGT) plots:** Offer a more sophisticated view of temporal data variability by means of embedding temporal batches in their latent statistical manifolds.
 - **Multi-batch contingency matrices:** Compare multiple evaluation metrics (F1-Score, Recall, Precision, AUC, etc.) across training-test combinations between pairwise batches, either temporal or multi-source.
+- **Shift metrics:** Including the Global Probabilistic Deviation (GPD), Source Probabilistic Outlyingness.

 ## Installation